 Elective in major: One course (at least three credits) relating to Spanish language, culture, or linguistics, chosen in consultation with an advisor.
 Students are encouraged to attend study abroad programs in Spanish-speaking countries.
 A course taken as part of such a program will fulfill this requirement.

 One or more of the first four levels of Spanish language courses may be waived on a case-by-case basis for students who demonstrate the equivalent degree of competency.
 In such cases, students replace these courses with other linguistics or Spanish-related courses.
 The substitutions are made in consultation with the student's advisor.

 Note on grade requirement for LIN 185 Language, Mind, and Society: An Introduction to Linguistics

-Students must receive a grade of B or higher in LIN 185 Language, Mind, and Society: An Introduction to Linguistics before enrolling in certain upper-level LIN courses, including LIN 312 and LIN 313.
+Students must receive a grade of B or higher in LIN 185 Language, Mind, and Society: An Introduction to Linguistics before enrolling in certain upper-level LIN courses, including LIN 313.
 LIN 185 may be repeated at most one time.
-Students for whom American Sign Language is their first language may consult with the department about alternative pathways for satisfying this requirement.
+(Students for whom American Sign Language is their first language may consult with the department about alternative pathways for satisfying this requirement.)

 Honors for Spanish Linguistics Concentration

 Linguistics majors who do outstanding work in the major can graduate with honors in linguistics.
-Requirements for Honors for students majoring in the Spanish Linguistics Concentration are the following:
+The requirements for Honors for students majoring in the Spanish Linguistics Concentration are the following: